 Micro Typography techniques to make the content more readable

-Line heights are usually chosen after the line length have been set.
-The longer the line length, taller the line height should be and vice versa.
+Line heights are usually chosen after the line length has been set.
+The longer the line length, the taller the line height should be and vice versa.
 To determine this height, you have to see the point where the ascenders and descenders would touch.
 From here increase it until it is in balance with the line length.
-You can set line-height to browsers default as this would ensure that it is proportional to the elements font size.
+You can set the line height to the browser’s default as this would ensure that it is proportional to the element’s font size.

-We have covered some of the basics on macro and micro typography and how they can be used in conjunction to create a harmonious and well-balanced web page.
+We have covered some of the basics of macro and micro typography and how they can be used in conjunction to create a harmonious and well-balanced web page.